Amelia5p/battleship/README.md

 after user chooses ship places it wasnt placing 'S' on board to show where ships are >> fixed this by mofifyng  start game function = game_board.display_board(game_board.user_board)

 the game was asking if user wanted h/v when user picked 1 which is unnecessary, fixed this by: setting orientation to H automatically if 1 is selected

+computer ships were marked as '~' but when supposed to be hidden there were no spaces between cells where the ships were so you could tell their locations, updated with space to hide properly.